 • A corporate name is only protected by the state in which your business is incorporated.
 The state ensures no other corporation can use the same name within its jurisdiction.

-• A trade name is protected under federal trademark law, meaning it can give you exclusive rights to use that name nationwide in commerce, provided the trademark is registered.
+• A trade name is protected under federal trademark law.
+It can give you exclusive nationwide rights if the trademark is registered.

 1. Jurisdiction